-Sit on the ball and roll out until lower back is resting comfortably on ball.
-Put hands loosely behind your head.
-Engage abdomen (pull belly button in while exhaling) and curl trunk forward until you feel the contraction in your abdominals.
+Sit on the ball and roll out until your lower back is resting comfortably on the ball.
+Place your hands loosely behind your head.
+Engage your abdomen — pull your navel in while exhaling — and curl your trunk forward until you feel the contraction in your abdominal muscles.
 Hold for five seconds.
-Return to starting position and repeat 12 times.
+Then, return to starting position and repeat 12 times.

 Sit on the ball and roll out until your lower back is resting comfortably on the ball.
-Place hands loosely behind your head for support (don’t pull on your head).
-Slowly curl your trunk forward, with left elbow pointing toward your right knee (keep chin tucked in).
-Hold position for five seconds.
-Return to start position.
-Repeat on the other side, with right elbow pointing toward your left knee.
+Place your hands loosely behind your head for support — don’t pull on your head.
+Slowly curl your trunk forward, with your left elbow pointing toward your right knee.
+Keep your chin tucked in.
+Hold that position for five seconds; then, return to your starting position.
+Repeat on the other side, with your right elbow pointing toward your left knee.
 Do 12 repetitions on each side.

 Alternating arm and leg extensions (for lower back)

-Kneel in front of ball; place chest on ball with your hands on the floor in front of you.
-Thighs, hips, abdomen and chest should be in contact with the ball.
-Straighten legs and lift left arm and right leg simultaneously (use alternate arm and leg to maintain balance) until they are parallel with the floor.
+Kneel in front of the ball; then, place your chest on the ball with your hands on the floor in front of you.
+Your thighs, hips, abdomen and chest should be in contact with the ball.
+Straighten your legs and lift your left arm and right leg simultaneously — use your alternate arm and leg to maintain balance — until they are parallel with the floor.
 Hold for five seconds.
-Return to start position and repeat with opposite side.
+Then, return to your starting position and repeat with opposite side.
 Perform 12 times on each side.

 Double leg extension

 Kneel in front of the ball.
-Place your chest on the ball and hands on the floor in front of you.
-Thighs, hips, abdomen and chest are in contact with the ball.
-With both arms on the floor, slowly contract the lower back and gluteal muscles and raise your legs together.
-Hold position for five seconds.
+Place your chest on the ball and your hands on the floor in front of you.
+Your thighs, hips, abdomen and chest should be in contact with the ball.
+With both your arms on the floor, slowly contract your lower back and gluteal muscles and then raise your legs together.
+Hold the position for five seconds.
 Return to start position and do 12 to 15 repetitions.